 Loreto Mexico and in fact the entire Baja peninsula has been a destination for adventure-seeking men for more than a century.
 Whether it's fishing, hunting, surfing, or simply evading the liquor laws during prohibition, Baja has been known as the place to go and have some fun.
 However, what I love about Loreto is that it's quiet, safe and offers an opportunity to experience the unspoiled beauty of Baja.

 I simply love visiting Baja and I can't wait to go back.
-While it's certainly easier for those of us in San Diego and Los Angeles to travel there via Volaris, Alaska Airlines (and American by codeshare), realistically it's as easy as traveling to the Caribbean though maybe a bit farther for those on the East Coast.
+There are some fantastic hotels in Loreto Mexico and while it's certainly easier for those of us in San Diego and Los Angeles to travel there via Volaris, Alaska Airlines (and American by codeshare), realistically it's as easy as traveling to the Caribbean though maybe a bit farther for those on the East Coast.
 However, once you are there the experience is unparalleled.
 With the exception of Los Cabos, instead of mega-resorts and towering tourist hotels - here you are able to truly relax and experience something unique.
 Your dollar goes farther, the people are more friendly, and that means your experience will be better.

 Breakfast in Mexico!